 Palmer Johnson Power Systems started as a spin-off of superyacht builder Palmer Johnson Yachts.
-The company currently operates 10 sales and service branches across North America with more than 130 passionate, dedicated employees.
+The company operates sales and service branches across North America with more than 130 passionate, dedicated employees.

 Palmer Johnson Power Systems spun off from superyacht manufacturer Palmer Johnson Yachts in 1977 (originally "Sturgeon Bay Boat Works"),